 So, what can you do?
 Here are some tips that can help you protect your system.

 • Make sure your operating system, browser, and browser plug-ins are up-to-date.
 This is one way to defend your system against attackers who look for opportunities to exploit vulnerabilities, like outdated software on your computer – this is a key tactic for today’s cybercriminals.

-• Install an antivirus and two-way firewall and make sure your security software is up-to-date to keep your system protected from the latest malware attacks.
+• Install antivirus and two-way firewall and make you’re your security software is up-to-date to keep your system protected from the latest malware attacks.

 • Don’t click on any pop-ups that state you’ve won a prize.
 And beware of scareware pop-ups that claim your computer has been infected with a virus.
 These rogue security solutions are popular among cybercriminals who can use these applications to infect your system.